greenpeez/Meme-Forge/README.md

 # Bani Meme Generator

-A dynamic, interactive web application for creating custom layered images and memes.
+An interactive web application for creating custom layered images and memes.
 Mix and match backgrounds, poses, and charms to build unique profile pictures with customizable text captions.

 ## Features